 - Victoria needs an additional 13,500 apartment units and 2,700 ground floor homes by 2041

 Victoria Housing Strategy

 Victoria is committed to improving housing affordability in the City.
 The Victoria Housing Strategy contains 26 ambitious actions the City will be taking to do this, which fall under three main strategic directions:

 Increase Supply of housing for low to moderate income households

 Encourage Diversity of housing types, tenures, and prices across the city and within neighbourhoods

 Build Awareness and partnerships for affordable housing through communication, education and advocacy

-Removing minimum unit sizes: The City is considering removing the minimum unit size regulations for multi-unit residential developments throughout the City (no minimum unit sizes currently exist in the downtown already).
-This means that more new units can be included in single developments, which can reduce costs for residents.
+Removing minimum unit sizes: The City considered removing the minimum unit size regulations for multi-unit residential developments throughout the City (no minimum unit sizes currently exist in the downtown already) to improve the diversity of housing options in the City.